segmentio/segment-docs/src/connections/spec/best-practices-identify.md

 ### Aliasing from a server library

 If you plan to track anonymous visitors from the browser and only make [Identify calls](/docs/connections/spec/identify) from your server libraries, Kissmetrics and Mixpanel might require that you make an [Alias call](/docs/connections/spec/alias) to link the records.
 The Alias call links client-side anonymous visitors with server-identified users.
-This isn't recommended, but if you do this, read the [Kissmetrics](/docs/connections/destinations/catalog/kissmetrics/#aliasing-new-users-server-side)and[Mixpanel](/docs/connections/destinations/catalog/mixpanel/#alias-using-cloud-mode) specific [alias](/docs/connections/spec/alias) docs.
+This isn't recommended, but if you do this, read the [Kissmetrics](/docs/connections/destinations/catalog/kissmetrics/#aliasing-new-users-server-side) and [Mixpanel](/docs/connections/destinations/catalog/mixpanel/#alias-using-cloud-mode) specific [alias](/docs/connections/spec/alias) docs.

 ### Common questions